bhaettasch/watson-domain-expert-chatbot/src/README.md

 ```
 # bring up the whole application
 docker-compose up -d
-# once you are done...
+# once you are done and want to remove containers
+docker-compose down

+# to stop and start again without removing everything
 docker-compose stop
+docker-compose start
 ```